CS207-group2/project-working/docs/README.md

          .travis.yml
          setup.cfg
   ```
-  * Basic modules and what they do
+  * Modules and classes
     * `admath`
       * this is the module for math computation.
 It leverages numpy library and provides functions including elementary functions (exponential, log10, log2, loge, sin, cos)
     * `interface`
+      * this is the main class where an instance of our class can be instantiated by passing in a function.
     * `dual`
-      * this is the module for the dual number class.
+      * this is the class for dual number input, which contains the `val` and `der` attributes that stores the numerical value and derivate respectively.
-  * Where do tests live?
-How are they run?
-How are they integrated?
+  * Test
     * Tests of this package are in the `test` folder.
     * They are run by `TravisCI` and the coverage is examined by `Coveralls`
     * We have embedded the badges in the README of the package